 Paying for parking in council owned car parks will begin in the Palmerston City Centre from Monday 5 June 2017, as resolved the ordinary Council meeting on Tuesday 16 May 2017.
 The hours of paid parking operation will be Monday to Friday, 8am to 5pm (excluding statutory NT public holidays).

 As the Palmerston City Centre develops, areas currently being utilized for off-street car parking are being developed for new buildings.
 This development is beneficial to the city, however the new buildings will generate an increased demand for car parking whilst reducing the actual area available for car parking.

-The City of Palmerston is introducing a user pays system of paid car parking in the City Centre as part of the Palmerston City Centre Parking Strategy.
-A user pays system means that the funding for car parking, including any future multi-deck car park, comes from the users of car parking and not through rate revenue.
-It should also be noted that approximately 75% of total carparking in the CBD will continue to be free in existing retail and commercial outlets.
+The introduction of a user pays system of paid car parking in the City Centre is part of the Palmerston City Centre Parking Strategy.
+It will better manage parking demand and provide the much-needed revenue to expand and enhance the parking network in the City.
+It will improve access to businesses and regulate parking in the area, and also means that funding for additional car parking, including a future multi-deck car park, comes from the users of car parking and not general rate revenue.

 - Zone B – all day parking

 For the 2017/2018 financial year, the charge for Zone A has been set at $1.80 per hour (maximum 2 hours) while the Zone B charge has been set at $1.00 per hour up to a maximum charge of $4.00 (all day).

 Annual all day parking permits will be available at a cost of $400.00 (pro-rata quarterly fees available) and are available to purchase from 5 June 2017 at Customer Services at Council’s Civic Centre.